 We found our apartment by simply calling numbers posted on apartment buildings.
 Look for apartment signs that say “Se Renta” and communicate directly with the landlord.
 You’ll need to know Spanish reasonably well, as most landlords in Puerto Vallarta don’t speak English.

 In 2022, I subletted my friend’s one-bedroom apartment in Versalles for $600/month, which was much more modern and came with an outdoor pool and weekly house cleaner.

-I also lived in my friend’s two-bedroom apartment in Zona Romantica, which was $900/month for the entire apartment.
+I also lived in my friend’s two-bedroom apartment in Zona Romantica, which was $900/month for the apartment.

 If you want to secure a place before you get here, book a week on Airbnb, and then once you meet the host, talk to them to see if they will give you a better deal off the platform.
-This is especially likely if you’re willing to pay in cash and are staying a few months.
+This is especially likely if you’re willing to pay in cash and stay a few months.